 Breakfast at the hotel.
 We will check out from the hotel and we will drive to the village Staro Nagorichane (55 km), near Kumanovo.
 We will visit a medieval church built in 1313.
 The church has preserved the original stone iconostasis and it is the only example in the country of iconography by using the fresco technique.
 We will continue to Ginovci restaurant (38 km) for lunch.
 Next sightseeing will be the monastery St. Nikola in Psaca (7 km) built in 1354.
 There you could sее a fresco of the medieval Serbian rulers Uros and Volkasin.
-Last monastery for today is St. Joakim Osogovski (20 km).
+The last monastery for today is St. Joakim Osogovski (20 km).
 Built by the famous Macedonian architect – Andrej Damjanov.
 On an altitude of 825m above the sea level and surrounded by the picturesque landscape of the oak forest, St. Joachim Osogovski Monastery is becoming one of the most interesting tourist attractions in the country.
 Accommodation in the monastery Inn.
 Dinner.
 Overnight.

 Breakfast.
 We will continue our trip to Bitola and there we will see the church dedicated to St. Demetrius (45 km).
 We will have lunch in Bitola.
-After that, we will visit the monastery in Kurbinovo (40 km) built in 1191 in the time of the Byzantine emperor, Isak II Angel.
+After that, we will visit the monastery in Kurbinovo (40 km) built in 1191 at the time of the Byzantine emperor, Isak II Angel.
 We will have a chance to see many frescoes.
 We will drive to Ohrid (50 km) and accommodate in a hotel.
 Dinner in a restaurant.
 Overnight.

 Breakfast at the hotel.
 Ohrid is a city of UNESCO.
 In medieval times Ohrid and it's surrounding had 365 church, one for every day in the year.
-First we will visit the churches in the old part of the town.
+First, we will visit the churches in the old part of the town.
 The Holy Mother of God Peribleptos, built in 1295 by a Byzantian commander Progon Zgur.
 Their dramatic expressiveness was the basis of the new trend in Byzantine art from this epoch, called The Renaissance of the Palaeologues.
 Later we will visit the church St. Pantaleimon in Plaosnik, where the grave of St. Clement Ohridski is located (died 916).
 Our next church is St. John the Theologian in the Kaneo settlement.
-This church is almost on the all cover pages of tourist guidebooks about Macedonia.
+This church is almost on all cover pages of tourist guidebooks about Macedonia.
 Lunch in a restaurant.
 We will visit the oldest church in Macedonia St. Sofia built between 1037 and 1056.
 The cathedral was the seat of the Ohrid Archbishopric for several centuries and its ecclesiastical authority covered a vast territory, from the Danube to the Albanian coast and the Bay of Thessaloniki.
 In the afternoon we will drive to the settlement St. Naum (27 km) to visit the monastery St. Naum, where the grave of St. Naum is located (died 910).
-We will come back to Ohrid (27 km) for a dinner in a restaurant.
+We will come back to Ohrid (27 km) for dinner in a restaurant.
 Overnight in a hotel.

 Breakfast at the hotel.
 Today we will visit the cave church – Kalista (20 km).
 One of the churches devoted to the Nativity of Holy Mother of God is a cave church and it is a symbol of the monastery as well as of the particular lifestyle known as asceticism and characterized by abstinence of physical pleasures and time spent in fasting and pursuing spiritual goals.
-The cave church is built in the the 14th century and is authentic and preserved with no restoration.
-After that we will continue our trip to the monastery St. John Bigorski (80 km).
+The cave church is built in the 14th century and is authentic and preserved with no restoration.
+After that, we will continue our trip to the monastery St. John Bigorski (80 km).
 The story of this monastery starts with the oldest miraculous icon with healing power, originating from the 11th century, dedicated to St John the Baptist.
 The first church was built in 1020 by the monk John.
 One of its most valuable treasures is the iconostasis, made in five years, from 1830 to 1835.
 Lunch in a restaurant in Mavrovo (35 km).
-Next sightseeing will be the Colourful mosque in Tetovo (50 km), one of the rare examples of painted mosques in the World.
+Our next sightseeing will be the Painted Mosque in Tetovo (50 km), one of the rare examples of painted mosques in the World.
 Our last monastery for visiting will be St. Andrew from the end of the 14th century in the Matka canyon (35 km).
 After visiting this monastery we will drive to Skopje (20 km).
 Accommodation in a hotel.
 Farewell dinner in a national restaurant.
 Overnight in the hotel.